9th Grade On-Track

 College Persistence

-of 2023 high school graduates from SDP enrolled in college in fall of 2023.
+of 2024 high school graduates who enrolled in college by fall 2024 returned for a second year in fall 2025.

 Something Missing?
 Broken Link?